bendeutsch/minetest-thirsty/README.md

 ------------

-**Tier 1**: use a cup (e.g. from `vessels`) on water to instantly fill your thirst bar.
+**Tier 1**: use a cup (e.g. from `vessels`) on water to instantly fill your hydration.

-**Tier 2**: craftable water skin: holds three full thirst bars worth of water.
+**Tier 2**: craftable water skin: holds three full hydration bars worth of water.

-**Tier 3**: placeable drinking fountain / wash basin node: instantly fills your thirst bar when used.
+**Tier 3**: placeable drinking fountain / wash basin node: instantly fills your hydration when used.

-**Tier 4+**: placeable fountain node(s) to fill the thirst bars of all players within range.
+**Tier 4+**: placeable fountain node(s) to fill the hydration of all players within range.
 Placing more nodes increases the range.

-**Tier 5**: craftable trinkets/gadgets/amulets that constantly keep your thirst bar filled when in your inventory, solving your thirst problem once and for all.
+**Tier 5**: craftable trinkets/gadgets/amulets that constantly keep your hydration filled when in your inventory, solving your thirst problem once and for all.

 Dependencies